-The Public Health Agency of Canada’s Pathogen Regulation Directorate (PRD) is responsible for the administration and enforcement of the Human Pathogens and Toxins Act (HPTA) and the Human Pathogens Importation Regulations (HPIR).
-As part of its efforts to promote compliance and reduce the risk to public health and safety, PRD provides biosafety training and tools to those who work with human pathogens and toxins.
+The Public Health Agency of Canada's Center for Biosecurity (CB) is responsible for the administration and enforcement of the Human Pathogens and Toxins Act (HPTA) and the Human Pathogens Importation Regulations (HPIR).
+As part of its efforts to promote compliance and reduce the risk to public health and safety, CB provides biosafety training and tools to those who work with human pathogens and toxins.
 Providing these programs helps standardize procedures and mitigate risks, contributing to a biosafety and biosecurity regime that strengthens safe handling of pathogens and toxins which, in turn, protects the general public.

 The Public Health Agency of Canada and the Canadian Food Inspection Agency have worked together to create an updated set of Canadian Biosafety Standards and Guidelines (CBSG) in an effort to streamline biosafety requirements and lessen the impact on stakeholders regulated by both Agencies.
 The 1st edition of the CBSG is now available for facilities handling human and terrestrial animal pathogens, prions and biological toxins.